averyark/roms/readme.md

 APIs are accessible locally at http://127.0.0.1:8000/, documentation at http://127.0.0.1:8000/docs#/

 > [!IMPORTANT]
 Some apis require authentication, so you have to login to use them.
-Below are some account you can use.
+Below are some sample account you can use.

 Alternatively, you can create your own account